 - Dr Emily Webber – Strategy Differences in the use of Mobile Devices for Navigation.

-- Chris Ellis (2013 cohort) – Dynamic Music Recommendation: A User-centric Approach to the Personalisation Problem
+- Christopher Ellis (2013 cohort) – Dynamic Music Recommendation: A User-centric Approach to the Personalisation Problem

 - Gregor Engelmann (2014 cohort) – Understanding urban behaviour from mobile phone event series

 - Iona Fitzpatrick (2014 cohort) – Exploring “Place” Through Twitter Text: An Investigation into the Use of Ambient Data for Furthering Geographic Understanding of Cities.

 - Md Shadab Mashuk (2014 cohort) – Indoor Positioning as a Contribution to Building Occupant Modelling.